 Victims injured by defective machinery or equipment can seek compensation for damages including medical expenses, lost income, cost of rehabilitation, permanent injuries, disabilities, disfigurement, pain and suffering and emotional distress.
 If you've lost the ability to return to work, you may also seek compensation for loss of earning capacity.
 Families that have lost loved ones to defective machinery or equipment can also file a wrongful death lawsuit against the manufacturer seeking compensation for damages such as medical expenses, funeral and burial costs, lost future income, pain and suffering and loss of love, care and companionship.

-The defective machinery attorneys at Greenberg & Ruby LLP are here to help you secure maximum compensation for your losses.
+The defective machinery attorneys at Greenberg and Ruby are here to help you secure maximum compensation for your losses.
 Call them at (323) 782-0535 for a no-cost consultation and case evaluation.